cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 reception.
 In the AuthPSK mode, sender authentication is generally expected to hold if at the time of message reception, the sender private key skS and the pre-shared key are not both compromised.

-HPKE mitigates malleability problems (called benign malleability {{SECG}}) in prior public key encryption standards based on ECIES by including all public keys in the context key schedule.

 ### Key-Compromise Impersonation